-It is only five city blocks from the hotel bar to his apartment.
-The jolly jaunt he calls it.
+It is only eight city blocks from the hotel bar to his high rise apartment apartment -- the jolly jaunt, he calls it.
 He renditions "Singin' in the Rain" for all of the first block and most of the next.
-The sidewalk fully empty at this hour.
-A taxi and two autos pass but it's doubtful they take note of his exuberant and slightly awkward performance.
-The office buildings are empty and black.
-The street lamps burn, the traffic signals blink and shine their colors, but it's almost three in the morning.
+Around him the office buildings sit black and empty.
+A taxi and two autos pass but it's doubtful, at this late hour, they took note of this awkward, but entirely exuberant, performance.
+The street lamps burn, the traffic signals blink, but it's almost three in the morning.
 No one's watching.

 Except for the woman.
 She's watching.
 She's been watching.
-Since the the hotel bar, snuggled in the corner booth.
-Since they pushed out the hotel doors together.
-Past the valet attendants and almost onto the street.
-Amused at first, when he dropped her hand and broke into dance and song.
-Then - why is he over there and over there and now over there instead of over here?
-But, she kept on walking.
-And in the direction he pointed her in.
+Since the the hotel bar, the two of them snuggled in the corner booth, she's been watching him.
+Since they pushed out the hotel doors, past the valet attendants and almost out onto the street.
+She was amused at first, when he dropped her hand and broke into dance and song.
+Then - why is he over there and over there and now over there, instead of over here?
+But she kept on walking, trying to keep pace.
+And when he pointed directions to her, she adjusted accordingly.
 That's all they need do.
 Ha!
-He jumps in and out of a new spin.
-A slip, but only slightly.
-He wishes the sky would open.
-Just for him and her.
-A deluge even.
-He left the umbrella at home tonight but still.
+He jumped in and out of a new spin, landing with only a small slip.
+He wished the sky would open, just for her and him.
+A deluge even!
+He left the umbrella at home tonight, but still.

-He skips to a stop beside her.
-A bit out of breath.
+He skips to a stop beside her, gasping slightly for air.
 She doesn't question the opening, pressing tightly against him.
-Pulling a free arm into hers.
-Whispering.
-It feels to the man like he just got rushed.
+Pulling a free arm of his into her own.
+Whispering giggling some nothings into the man's face and ear that he can't understand.
+It feels to him like he just got rushed.
 Which he did.
-It causes him to stagger.
-Almost a stumble.
-The sudden weight added to his person applying a different tension to his feet, requiring he calculate and adjust, requiring he concentrate to regain balance.
-Requiring he come out of his reverie.
+This sudden force applied against him, this weight added to his person, applies a different tension to his feet, requiring he calculate and adjust, requiring he concentrate to regain balance, requiring he abandon his reverie.
 It wouldn't do to fall, or even stumble, in front of the woman.
 That wouldn't do at all.
 After restoring order, he pulls her in tighter.
 One face upon the other.
 His smiling - Darling!
-He slows them down to little more than a plod and she easily falls into step.
-Like a practiced partner.
+He slows them down to little more than a plod.
+She easily falls into step, like a practiced partner.